MaCFP/matl-db/Non-charring/PMMA/UMET/README.md

 |UMET\_TGA\_N2\_50K\_1 | 50 | 5.980 |
 |UMET\_TGA\_N2\_100K\_1 | 100 | 5.364 |

+NOTE: TGA time data was reported as [s] but appeared to be in units of [min].
+Values were scaled by a factor of 60, accordingly.
 ### Experimental Conditions, DSC

 * Measurement of cp was made by comparison with sapphire and using modulation